Compare online money transfers for the cheapest way to send money online from Australia to the US.

-By using a money transfer service Michael has saved $224 USD.
+By using a money transfer service, Michael has saved US$224.
 Note, this example is fictional.

 How do I compare transfer companies when transferring money to the US?

-Comparing transfer companies and banks could save you money, when you consider:
+Comparing transfer companies and banks could save you money, when you consider the following: